Geetha63/MS-Teams-Scripts/CreateTeamsalongwithAPPs/README.md

 # Inputs

-Groupname, OwnerPrincipalName, AppName, client_Id, Client_Secret,Tenantid
+Groupname, OwnerPrincipalName, AppName, Client_Id, Client_Secret,Tenantid

 # Procedure to run the script

-   To excute `CreateTeamsalongwithAPPs` download/copy and paste the script into powershell
+   To excute `CreateTeamsalongwithAPPs` download/copy and paste the script into PowerShell

-   Provide the input parameters Groupname, OwnerPrincipalName, AppName, client_Id,Client_Secret,Tenantid and hit enter to proceed further on the script
+   Provide the input parameters Groupname, OwnerPrincipalName, AppName, Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script

    Now script will redirect to web page for login

    ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)

-   Provide admin credentials i.e user ID and password
+   Provide Administrator credentials i.e user ID and password

    Press enter to continue